 When our children have big emotions that lead to challenging behaviours, shouldn’t we teach them the skills they need to cope with these big feelings?
 Instead, we are taught to dismiss their emotions and punish their big behaviours.
 This makes no sense.

-Just because my baby has turned into a toddler doesn’t mean they know how to regulate their emotions.
+Just because your child is no longer a baby doesn’t mean they know how to regulate their emotions.
 This is a skill that is learned over time and with practice.

 My child isn’t trying to give me a hard time; they are having a hard time.